isaracorp/Toolkit-Samples/luke/README.md

 ## Getting Started

-We have created a small sample application that demonstrates how to use the IQR Toolkit's LUKE implementation.
+We have created a small sample application that demonstrates how to use the toolkit's LUKE implementation.
 The application is structured in a way that isolates the roles played by Alice and Bob by simulating a communication channel.